-The implementation of this standard had no effect on the CRA's financial statements, other than additional disclosures in the notes to the financial statements.
+The adoption of these standards had no effect on the CRA's financial statements.

 The Governmental Accounting Standards Board has issued new Statements effective in future years that may impact the CRA.
 Management has not completed its analysis of the effects, if any, of the following GASB Statements that may impact the financial statements of the CRA: